Stripe Provider Integration

 {% endhint %}

 <table><thead><tr><th>Property</th><th>Description</th><th data-type="checkbox">Required</th></tr></thead><tbody><tr><td>Public Key</td><td>The account-specific public key for the Stripe account.
-It can be found in the Stripe Developer Dashboard.</td><td>true</td></tr><tr><td>Secret Key</td><td>The account-specific secret key for the Stripe account.
-It can be found in the Stripe Developer Dashboard.</td><td>true</td></tr><tr><td>Webhook Secret</td><td>The webhook-specific key.
-It is set up in the Stripe Developer Dashboard.</td><td>true</td></tr><tr><td>Success URL</td><td>The partial route that the user is navigated to on a successful purchase.</td><td>false</td></tr><tr><td>Cancel URL</td><td>The partial route that the user is navigated to on an unsuccessful purchase.</td><td>false</td></tr></tbody></table>
+It can be found in the Stripe Developer Dashboard and starts with `pk_`.</td><td>true</td></tr><tr><td>Secret Key</td><td>The account-specific secret key for the Stripe account.
+It can be found in the Stripe Developer Dashboard and starts with `sk_`.</td><td>true</td></tr><tr><td>Webhook Secret</td><td>The webhook-specific key.
+It is set up in the Stripe Developer Dashboard on the webhooks page and starts with `whsec_`.
+If using a Local listener it is output from the `stripe listen --forward-to` command response</td><td>true</td></tr><tr><td>Success URL</td><td>The partial route that the user is navigated to on a successful purchase.</td><td>true</td></tr><tr><td>Cancel URL</td><td>The partial route that the user is navigated to on an unsuccessful purchase.</td><td>true</td></tr></tbody></table>

 {% hint style="warning" %}